tytydraco/yessleep/out/I_Work_as_a_Lookout_at_a_National_Forest_Does_Anyone_Know_What_a_Code_Black_Means.md

 As I made a mental note to look up if this area had ever had a recorded earthquake, I noticed the trees about a mile out violently snap back and forth in a concentric circle, like someone had dropped a pebble in water.
 The ring of shaking trees quickly spread out, and I felt the concussive wave before I heard it.

 Again, the tower shuddered from the blast.
 The northern window shattered, and bits of glass came flying inward.
-I ducked under the desk with the cabin two-way to avoid swiss cheesing my body.
+I ducked under the desk with the cabin two-way to avoid swiss cheesing my body, but several of the shards caught my arm.
+I winced in pain as the glass bit into my flesh.
+Not wanting to bleed out, I ripped off the sleeve of my shirt and did my best to staunch the bleeding.

 Once the blast passed, I shot up and turned to the southern window.
 You could physically see the concussive wave working its way through the trees toward the campsites.

 “Gwen, you okay?”